Michigan

 Michigan Data Privacy Laws: Consumer Rights & Protections (2026)

-This guide covers every major Michigan data privacy law currently in effect, the proposed legislation moving through the legislature, your rights as a Michigan consumer, and what businesses operating in Michigan must do to comply.
+This guide covers every major Michigan data privacy law currently in effect, the pending legislation moving through the legislature, your rights as a Michigan consumer, and what businesses operating in Michigan must do to comply.

-Michigan Identity Theft Protection Act (ITPA)
+Michigan Identity Theft Protection Act

 What Triggers a Breach Notification

-Under MCL 445.72, any person or agency that owns or licenses data included in a database must notify affected Michigan residents when a security breach occurs.
+Under MCL 445.72, any person or agency that owns or licenses data in a database must notify affected Michigan residents when a security breach occurs.
 Notification is required when a resident's unencrypted and unredacted personal information was accessed and acquired by an unauthorized person, or when encrypted personal information was accessed by someone with unauthorized access to the encryption key.

 The law defines a "security breach" as the unauthorized access and acquisition of data that compromises the security or confidentiality of personal information maintained as part of a database regarding multiple individuals.